mitchtabian/EspressoUITest-Examples/README.md

-# EspressoUITest-Examples
-Examples of UI Testing with Espresso, Mockito, androidx.test

-## This is a work in progress.
+# This is a work in progress.

 ### Espresso Samples:
 #### [Activities in Isolation](https://github.com/mitchtabian/EspressoUITest-Examples/tree/simple-activity)